September October November December January February March April

 - A minimum cumulative weighted GPA of 3.3 on a 4.0 scale

-- The student must plan to enroll full-time, in a four-year degree program, at the US accredited, not-for-profit, private or Public College or University.
+- The student must plan to enroll full-time, in a four-year degree program, at a US accredited, not-for-profit, private or public university.

 County Sheriffs of Colorado Criteria: Permanent legal resident of Colorado enrolled in a vocational training program or institution of higher learning in the State of Colorado as a full or part-time student.
 No restrictions as to the course of study or training pursued, race, creed, color, age, sex or national origin.
 MORGAN COUNTY STUDENTS CAN APPLY IN 2018.

 Morgan County Sheriff's Cadet Program - open to any student in grades 9-12.
-Turn in completed application to Sheriff's Department before the 12th of November.
+Turn in the completed application to the Sheriff's Department before the 12th of November.
 No late applications will be accepted.
 Once accepted, cadets may stay in the program until the age of employment.
-If you have questions, please see your Counselor.
+If you have questions, please see your counselor.
 Application and small essay required.

-Colorado Moose Association - $30,000 in various scholarships available to college bound students.
-To qualify, applicants must return completed application, attend the Colorado Yough Congress, complete three MooseTalks, and attend the Williamsburg, VA Youth Awareness Congress (expenses will be paid by Colorado Moose Association).
+Colorado Moose Association - $30,000 in various scholarships available to college-bound students.
+To qualify, applicants must return the completed application, attend the Colorado Youth Congress, complete three MooseTalks, and attend the Williamsburg, VA Youth Awareness Congress (expenses will be paid by the Colorado Moose Association).

-Horatio Alger Association Student Scholarship Scholarship awarded to students with strong commitment to pursuing and completing a bachelor's degree at an accredited public or private institution in the US.
+Horatio Alger Association Student Scholarship Scholarships are awarded to students with a strong commitment to pursuing and completing a bachelor's degree at an accredited public or private institution in the US.
 Family income of less than $55,000 is preferred.
 Involvement in co-curricular and community activities.

 Boetccher Foundation Merit-based scholarships for Colorado high school seniors provide books, tuition and housing to any four-year institution in Colorado.
 Top high school students are encouraged to apply.

 Coca-Cola Scholarship - Coca-Cola Scholarship Foundation is offering scholarships.
-If you demonstrate: Leadership, commitment to community, Academic Achievement and part-time employment.
+If you demonstrate leadership, commitment to academic achievement and part-time employment.

 P.E.O. – Star Scholarship – A non-renewable $2,500 scholarship for graduating high school senior women which must be used in the academic year following graduation.
-Student must exhibit excellence in academics, leadership, extracurricular activities, community service and has a cumulative GPA of 3.0 on a 4.0 scale.
+Students must exhibit excellence in academic, leadership, extracurricular activities, community service and have a cumulative GPA of 3.0 on a 4.0 scale.

-Colorado Farm Show - Students who apply should be High School graduates in the Winter 2017 or Spring 2019 and planning on pursuing a degree in an Agricultural field of study at the College or University of their choice.
+Colorado Farm Show - Students who apply should be high school graduates in the Winter 2017 or Spring 2019 and plan on pursuing a degree in an Agricultural field of study at the college or university of their choice.
 To date, the Colorado Farm Show has awarded $151,000 in scholarships to Colorado graduating High School Seniors pursuing careers in an Agricultural field of study.

 Fisher & Talwar General $1,000 Scholarship To qualify for this scholarship: